 Help Support this Blog:

-Maintaining this blog requires money to operate.
-If you think that this site has helped you or you want to show your support by helping with the site’s upkeep, you can make a small donation to my paypal.com (richardHaw888@gmail.com).
-Money is not my prime motivation for this blog and I believe that I have enough to run this but you can help me make this site (and the companion facebook page) grow.
+Maintaining this site requires resources and a lot of time.
+If you think that it has helped you or you want to show your support by helping with the site’s upkeep, you can make a small donation to my paypal.com at richardHaw888@gmail.com.
+Money isn’t my prime motivation for this blog, I believe I have enough to run this myself but you can help me make this site grow.

 Thank you very much for your continued support!